 A convergence of technologies applied in unique ways enables performance predictions

 There are many talent data, and business intelligence solutions available, intended to deliver valuable insights to help drive faster, more impactful business decisions.
 On the talent data side they do not measure the nuanced traits, and complexity of human behaviors that drive outcomes.
-They do not directly and precisely correlate to KPI outcomes for scientific, statistical and empirical evidence on what uniquely drives performance in the unique company role.
+They do not correlate to locally validated KPI outcomes to provide statistical and empirical evidence on what uniquely drives performance in a specific company role.

 An employee’s true on-job performance encompasses four domains with components that can be directly measured and incorporated in a Decision Support Platform.
 Scientifically quantifying potential, what someone is capable of, and will likely produce leads to greater confidence in human capital decisions.